datamathur/TextSummarizer/README.md

 # TextSummarizer
 Using NLP to summarize articles.<br>
 This a very basic basic text summarizer built in Python using NLTK.
-This is my first NLP project so I've reefrred and copied codes from various resouces which I've mentioned in refernces.<br>
+This is my first NLP project so I've referred and copied codes from various resouces which I've mentioned in refernces.<br>

 ## Results
 ### 1. Result of fb.txt